BlackOverride/GFonts/README.md

 ### Installation

-Make sure to drop the folder in addons/GFonts/lua/autorun/!0_gfonts.lua
+Make sure to drop the folder in addons/GFonts/lua/autorun/!!!!!0_gfonts.lua

 **Important**: If you change the file name it might break as it must be loaded first before everything else!

+---

+### Console Commands

+gfonts_status - shows the current status
+lua_dumpfonts - shows all currently loaded fonts in the engine